Race to the Gold Coast

 Every Year 7 student will be given a card with spaces for 10 sessions, which have to be authorised by staff running the after-school clubs.
 Prizes will be awarded for each card completed and for each tutor group which reaches the target.

 Amy Anderson, Raising Standards Leader for Year 7, came up with the idea for Race to the Gold Coast.
-She said: “We fully recognised that education is not just about developing knowledge and skills.
+She said: “We fully recognise that education is not just about developing knowledge and skills.
 A balanced education must challenge students to put their skills to the test and encourage them to push their physical and mental boundaries.

 “With the Commonwealth Games taking place next year, it seemed a good opportunity to use it as a theme for this competition to encourage students to try extra-curricular activities.”